apache/nuttx/Documentation/components/binfmt.rst

 The interface to the binary loader is described in the header file ``include/nuttx/binfmt/binfmt.h``.
-A brief summary of the data structurs and interfaces prototyped in that header file are listed below.
+A brief summary of the data structures and interfaces prototyped in that header file are listed below.

 Data Structures